• Skip to primary navigation

 1. General form or type

 a.
 BullExceptional breed character, displaying masculinity and strong straight lines.
 Great depth, bone, body capacity and thickness.
 He is structurally correct from end to end and stands correctly on his feet and legs.
-Long rump, long muscled, deep quartered and has adequate looseness of hide; free in his movement.Small and refined
+Long rump, long muscled, deep quartered and has adequate looseness of hide; free in his movement.Small and refined.
+Short and round muscled.Extremely rangy or flat sided No thickness or natural muscle.

 b.
 FemaleIdeal breed character, feminine head, clean in the front and blending smoothly from neck to shoulders.
 Long and smooth in her muscle structure yet displays adequate bone, depth and body capacity.
 Strong over her top, full in the crop, deep in the flank and have moderate slope from hooks to pins.
 Stands correctly on a good set of feet and legs; free in her movement.Small and refind, hard "doing"; lack of natural muscle.